FlashHit/VU-PixelsMod/README.md

 # Known isues
 * This mod can give conflicts with the funbots mod, and nags the server to reboot.

+# Last update: 27-03-2022
+- CHANGED: MK3A1 Jackhammer
+- **MK3A1 Jackhammer** Split all 4 ammo types in it own instance
+- Slug ammo nag to spit a error message "cannot cast an instance that's lazy loaded to 'BulletEntityData'"
+- For now i disabled the pimped Slug ammo instance, Sorry.

 # Last update: 26-03-2022
 - ADDED: Kinky MK3A1 Jackhammer